samparkewolfe/Sound_Control/README.md

 ## Known Bugs

 The app automatically sets it’s audio I/O to whatever the I/O settings of the Max.app are.
 If you want to change these you must close the Sound Control app, set the desired audio I/O settings in the Max.app and then reopen Sound Control.
 However you can then change the audio I/O settings for the Max.app and not change the Sound Control audio I/O settings after the Sound Control app has been opened.

-The colour tracker does not work with more than 2 input devices.

 ![alt text](/logos/NMPAT_long.jpg?raw=true "Logo1")
 ![alt text](/logos/pfh.jpg?raw=true "Logo2")